open-contracting/standard/standard/docs/en/implementation/organization_reference.md

 Information related to its legal `identifier` and `contactPoint` is also disclosed here.
 * An OrganizationReference object is used in the `tenderers` and `suppliers` array to reference *Open Data Services*, **without** duplicating the organization's detailed information.
-* If an user looks at the `tenderers` block and wants to contact *Open Data Services*, then the user has to search for the `id` *GB-COH-09506232* in the `parties` array.
+* If a user looks at the `tenderers` block and wants to contact *Open Data Services*, then the user has to search for the `id` *GB-COH-09506232* in the `parties` array.
 * The same must be applied to each `OrganizationReference` instance.